Brand Logo

 During a hysterectomy, the uterus is surgically removed; the cervix, ovaries, and fallopian tubes may also be removed.
 It's a big choice that is usually taken into account following extensive discussion between a woman and her healthcare practitioner.

-• Cancer: Depending on the stage and nature of the disease, a hysterectomy may be recommended as part of the treatment strategy for ovarian, cervical, or uterine cancer.
+• Cancer: Depending on the stage and type of cancer, a hysterectomy may be part of the treatment plan for ovarian, cervical, or uterine cancers.

-Complete Hysterectomy: Consists of the Extraction of the cervix and uterus.
+• Complete Hysterectomy: Removal of the uterus and cervix.

-A radical hysterectomy entails removing the uterus, cervix, surrounding tissues, and potentially the upper portion of the vagina.
-It is typically carried out for cases of gynecological cancer.
+• Radical Hysterectomy: Removal of the uterus, cervix, surrounding tissues, and sometimes the upper part of the vagina.
+This is typically performed in cases of gynecological cancer.

 Choosing to have a hysterectomy surgery in Pune is never hasty and frequently comes after a woman and her healthcare professional have had lengthy conversations.
 It is usually advised when all other choices for therapy have been exhausted or when the situation calls for quick action.